tomlurge/mteam/docs/data.md

 	- each on a new row
 	- without commas between them
 	- and without a surrounding array

-		no "%"
-		- "network status vote" and "bridge network status" collector entries can contain one percentage value each. these values shall be imported as numbers, omitting the "%" sign

 #### collecTor examples